Healthy Steamed Dumplings

 - Place 1 tablespoon filling in center of each pot sticker wrapper.
 (Cover remaining wrappers with a damp paper towel until ready to use.)
 Moisten wrapper edge with water.
 Fold wrapper over filling; seal edges, pleating the front side several times to form a pleated pouch.
 Stand dumplings on a work surface to flatten bottoms; curve slightly to form crescent shapes, if desired.

 - Line a steamer basket with six cabbage leaves.
 In batches, arrange dumplings 1 in. apart over cabbage; place in a large saucepan over 1 in. of water.
 Bring to a boil; steam, covered, 6-8 minutes or until cooked through.
 Discard cabbage.
 If desired, serve with chili sauce.
-Yield: 50 dumplings.
+Freeze option: Cover and freeze cooled dumplings on waxed paper-lined baking sheets until firm.
+Transfer to a large resealable plastic freezer bag.
+To use, microwave dumplings, covered, for 30-45 seconds or until heated through.

-Originally published as Healthy Steamed Dumplings in Healthy Cooking Annual Recipes Annual 2014
+Originally published as Healthy Steamed Dumplings in Healthy Cooking Annual Recipes 2014